From Senegal to Washington, this soccer player is quickly adapting — and emerging as a star

 Rick Wilcox had a feeling his newest player was good, but it was hard to say how good exactly.
 The longtime soccer coach could recognize that Toure was skilled, but he was facing the same competition every day.
 Episcopal operated most of last school year in a bubble, meaning the soccer team was limited to training sessions and intrasquad scrimmages.

-“There was no way to validate this feeling that the kid had some talent and was a big-time prospect,” Wilcox said.
+“There was no way to validate this feeling that the kid had some talent and was a big-time prospect,” Wilcox says.
 “But as soon as I saw him in the first training session playing with college players, I thought: ‘Okay, yep.
 He’s the real deal.’ ”

-That was in June, when Toure got a trial run with Alexandria Soccer Club’s under-23 team.
-In four matches he posted three goals and two assists.
+That was in June, when Toure got a trial run with Alexandria Soccer’s under-23 team.
+In four matches he had three goals and two assists.

 Thus began a whirlwind recruiting process.
 Many of the best local soccer prospects begin thinking about college when they’re in middle school, attending camps and making lists of contenders as they reach high school.
-By sophomore year, they have offers in hand and can research accordingly.
-Many commit well before their senior season arrives, secure in the knowledge that this life-changing decision has been thoroughly deliberated.
+By sophomore year, they have scholarship offers in hand and can research accordingly.
+Many commit well before their senior season, secure in the knowledge that their life-changing decision had been thoroughly deliberated.

 Toure went through that process in a single summer.
-He received early interest from American University and Virginia Commonwealth and decided to visit both.
+He received early interest from American and Virginia Commonwealth, and he decided to visit both.
 He traveled to VCU with his uncle and liked that downtown Richmond reminded him of downtown Dakar.
-He told his parents it felt right, and he committed to the Rams in late August.
+He told his parents that it felt right, and he committed to the Rams in August.

-Tshuma, a former MLS player and University of Maryland star who was born in Zimbabwe, believes Toure has the potential to play soccer for a long time.
+Tshuma, a former MLS player and University of Maryland star who was born in Zimbabwe, believes Toure has the potential to play the game for a long time.

-“The qualities he has, he can adapt to a new level and get better,” Tshuma said.
+“The qualities he has, he can adapt to a new level and get better,” Tshuma says.
 “None of us would be surprised to see him playing pro here in America or somewhere else.”

 Running toward a goal

 The sun has begun to set as the Episcopal players drag the two goals closer together for a seven-on-seven scrimmage to end practice.
-Toure, primarily a left winger, quickly asserts himself as the game’s most dangerous player.
-He elicits fear and respect from the defense and consistently makes them pay with a few blistering goals.
+Toure, primarily a left winger, quickly asserts himself as the most dangerous player on the pitch.
+He elicits respect from the defense and makes it pay with a few blistering goals.

-Late in the scrimmage he gets another scoring opportunity, and instead of putting his laces through the ball he chips it softly, just over the goalkeeper’s head and into the back of the net.
+Late in the scrimmage he gets another scoring opportunity and, instead of putting his laces through the ball, he chips it softly, just over the goalkeeper’s head and into the back of the net.
 It’s a beautiful shot, one that elicits a groan from the netminder.
 Toure laughs at his own audacity.

 “Get away from me, Papa!” the goalkeeper says through a smile as Toure, still cracking up, gives him a hug.

-Toure’s autumn has been filled with goals: 11 through Episcopal’s first 10 games.
-Three days after that Monday practice, he opened the Maroon’s conference schedule with a hat trick against Bullis.
+Toure’s autumn has been filled with goals: 11 in Episcopal’s first 10 games.
+Three days after that Monday practice, he opens the Maroon’s conference schedule with a hat trick against Bullis.

-When he’s not on the soccer field, he’s often in a study hall, steadily trying to push his grades higher or chatting with his parents on a What’sApp video call.
-American food has required an ongoing adjustment, but he has surprised himself by developing a love of cheeseburgers.
+When he’s not on the soccer field, he’s often in study hall, steadily trying to push his grades higher or chatting with his parents on a WhatsApp video call.
+American food has required an adjustment, but he has surprised himself by developing a love of cheeseburgers.
 His uncle warned him not to eat too many.

-He has also been surprised by his teammates and friends, how kind they have been to him.
+He also has been surprised by his teammates and friends, how kind they have been to him.
 In those first few months, when he was stuck in Senegal, how America might look wasn’t the only mystery that concerned him.

-“I wondered in my mind how people were going to be with me,” Toure said.
+“I wondered in my mind how people were going to be with me,” Toure says.
 “But Babacar told me that people would be nice, so I tried not to be too worried.
 And he told me: ‘You’re a good player.
 If you start to ball out, people will be even nicer.’ ”

 He laughs at this memory, leaning back in the bleachers and looking out over Episcopal’s pristine playing fields.
 It’s dinnertime, and most athletes have gone inside to eat.
 The fields sit empty and quiet, marked only by the orange beams of a setting sun.
 It’s late September, and it’s beautiful.